processone/docs.ejabberd.im/content/admin/guide/configuration.md

 	broadcasted to all occupants in the room after expiration of the interval delay.
 Intermediate presence packets are silently discarded.
 A good value for this option is 4 seconds.

+`max_users_presence: Number`

+:   This option defines after how many users in the room, it is
+    considered overcrowded.
+When a MUC room is considered overcrowed, presence broadcasts are limited to reduce load, traffic and excessive presence 'storm' received by participants.

 `default_room_options: {OptionName: OptionValue}`